 6. When can my record be sealed?

-Our criminal defense lawyers create attorney-client relationships throughout Colorado, including Denver, Greeley, Colorado Springs, Weld County, Douglas County, and more.
+Our Colorado criminal defense lawyers practice throughout the state, including Denver, Colorado Springs, Douglas County, and more.
+Call our criminal law firm for legal advice on your Colorado criminal case.

-Our lawyers handle all types of charges, such as DUI, domestic violence, license revocations, vehicular homicide, juvenile delinquencies, indecent exposure, restraining order / protection order violations, solicitation, controlled substance charges, and more.
-And we appear in state and United States district courts throughout Colorado.
+Our law office handles plea bargaining for all types of charges, such as Colorado DUI/DWAI, domestic violence, license revocations, vehicular homicide, restraining order / protection order violations, solicitation, child abuse, tampering, sexual assault and other sex offender charges, first- and second-degree assault, controlled substance charges, and more.

 - See, e.g., Lowe v.
 People, (Colo.
 Supreme Court, 1957) 135 Colo.
 209, 309 P.2d 601.